 One of the most unique things to do in Stockholm is seeing the beautifully decorated metro stations.
 There are more than 100 of them and at least 90 have different and unique art installations.

 The most popular ones are the T-Centralen with the blue leaves, the Stadion Station with the rainbow, and the Solna Centrum Station with its red and green paints.

 15. Milan, Italy

 The most famous landmark in Milan is undoubtedly the Duomo di Milano, otherwise known as the Milan Cathedral.
 It looks majestic from the outside as well but it’s worth checking out the interior too.
-Furthermore, you can also go up to the roofs from where you can have an amazing view over the city.
-Milan can be easily visited in a weekend but you can also spend several days in the city without getting bored.
+Furthermore, you can also go up to the roofs from where you can have an amazing view of the city.

 Spending 2 days in Milan will give you plenty of time to visit the main attractions in the city and try to most delicious Italian dishes.
 Milan is also a great starting point for every Northern Italy road trip as you can easily reach Lake Como, Lake Garda, or even the Dolomites from the city.